 So, it is unlikely that your dog will ingest the recommended daily dose of glucosamine from his food.
-It is conceivably possible that some food is packed with about 10 times the glucosamine that these foods are, but I don’t think it is very likely.
+It is conceivably possible that some joint health dog food diets are packed with about 10 times the glucosamine that these foods are, but I don’t think it is very likely.

 Does Glucosamine Present any Risks?

-Glucosamine is generally considered a safe supplement, which rarely causes health problems or side effects.
+Glucosamine is generally considered a safe supplement, which rarely causes health problems or adverse effects.
 However, a few minor problems are occasionally noted, including:

 - Mild intestinal disturbance